Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-02 00:25:29
+Last Updated: 2025-05-03 00:24:27

-Adversity always presents opportunities for introspection.
+Often your utterances and expressions of your face leak out the secrets of your hidden thoughts.

-By Abdul Kalam
+By Ali ibn Abi Talib (R.A)